vkarpov15/mastering-async-await/content/chapter3.md

 [require:example 3.15$]
 ```

-The equivalent async/await stack trace has the actual function name and doesn't
+The equivalent async/await stack trace has the function name and omits `generator.next()` and `onFulfilled`.
+Async/await's `onFulfilled`
-have `generator.next()` or `onFulfilled`, because async/await's `onFulfilled`
-runs in the JavaScript interpreter rather than userland.
+runs in the JavaScript interpreter, not userland.

 <div class="example-header-wrap"><div class="example-header">Example 3.16</div></div>